maxrmorrison/pyfoal/README.md

                         The json files to save the alignments --num_workers NUM_WORKERS
                         Number of CPU cores to utilize.
 Defaults to all cores.
+    --backend BACKEND
+                        The aligner to use.
+One of ['mfa' (default), 'p2fa'].
 ```